International President

 Daggett’s responsibilities with the ILA were expanded in 1991 with his election as Secretary-Treasurer of the Atlantic Coast District.
 He was later reelected ACD Secretary in 1995 and 1999.

 After leading ILA Local 1804-1 as president for 14 years, Harold Daggett stepped down as president of ILA Local 1804-1 in September 201l.
 His home local honored his long association and service by electing him President Emeritus of ILA Local 1804-1 in 2011.
+In 2023, joined by the International, the Atlantic Coast District and the South Atlantic and Gulf Coast District, ILA Local 1804-1 erected a statue outside of the union’s headquarters in North Bergen, New Jersey, honoring Harold J. Daggett.

-For 12 years prior to his election as International President in 2011, Daggett served as an ILA Executive Officer: eight years as Assistant General Organizer and the four years as Executive Vice President.
+For 12 years prior to his election as International President in 2011, Mr. Daggett served as an ILA Executive Officer: eight years as Assistant General Organizer and the four years as Executive Vice President.
 His long tenure in the ILA has allowed President Daggett to work closely with three of the International Presidents who preceded him – Thomas W. (Teddy) Gleason, John Bowers, and Richard P. Hughes.

 The International Maritime Community has recognized President Daggett for his outstanding tenure as the leader of the ILA with some of the industry’s top honors.
-Most recently in October 2022, Mr. Daggett received the Admiral of the Ocean Sea Award (AOTOS) to go along with his induction into the International Maritime Hall of Fame and the Man of the Year from the New York – New Jersey Foreign Freight Forwarders and Brokers Association, the latter two occurring in 2019.
+In October 2022, Mr. Daggett received the Admiral of the Ocean Sea Award (AOTOS) to go along with his induction into the International Maritime Hall of Fame and the Man of the Year from the New York – New Jersey Foreign Freight Forwarders and Brokers Association, the latter two occurring in 2019.

 In October 2013, the ILA’s Alexander Talmadge-Edward L. Brown, Sr. Civil Rights Committee honored him at the organization’s first Dinner celebration.
 In 2015, Mr. Daggett was the Guest of Honor at the Foreign Commerce Club Annual Dinner.